inpsyde/multilingual-press/readme.txt

 == Changelog ==

 = 2.5.2 =
-- Language Switcher: Fix widget not passing on the `strict` flag`.
+- Language Switcher: Fix widget not passing on the `strict` flag.

 = 2.5.1 =
 - Assets: Fix assets being provided on pages where they are not needed, see